wavefrontHQ/docs/pages/doc/query_language_recipes.md

 ### Standard Deviation from All Series

 Displays the number of standard deviations from the group of series.
-(Standard deviation from the mean) RK>>don't understand this.
+(Standard deviation from the mean).

 ```
 (ts(~sample.network.bytes.sent, env="dev"))